Janzert/halite_ranking/rating-report.md

 |                    | Random      | 47.09% (0.24%)
 |                    | Reverse     | 47.26%

-Processing time
+Processing time {#processing-time}
 ===============

 One important aspect for practical use that isn't reflected in the above discussion is the time needed to create the ratings.
 This varies significantly between the systems.
 Trueskill takes about 1 minute to process all of the training games.
 The Weng-Lin implementation is quite a bit faster taking only 2.5 seconds for the Brandley-Terry updates and 3 seconds with Plackett-Luce.
 Also both systems being incrementally updated are very fast to add another game into the results.
 For most applications either system is fast enough.

 On the other hand the Plackett-Luce MM algorithm takes about 3 hours to converge the ratings using the training set.
 This is using a numpy implementation that is 40 times faster than a plain python implementation.
 While the other two systems are in plain python.
 Also we can simulate the situation of updating current ratings with the results of a new game.
 This is simply done by converging on the training set minus the last game then adding the last game.
 This takes 16 minutes to update the ratings with that final result.
 Much too slow in a competition where 20 or more games were played every minute.

-*EDIT*: About 2 hours after initially publishing this I discovered another paper describing another way to find Plackett-Luce ratings ["Fast and Accurate Inference of Plackett–Luce Models"](https://infoscience.epfl.ch/record/213486/files/fastinference.pdf) by Lucas Maystre and Matthias Grossglauser.
+*EDIT*: About 2 hours after initially publishing this I discovered another paper describing a new way to find Plackett-Luce ratings ["Fast and Accurate Inference of Plackett–Luce Models"](https://infoscience.epfl.ch/record/213486/files/fastinference.pdf) by Lucas Maystre and Matthias Grossglauser.
 Maystre has also provided a nice python library [choix](https://github.com/lucasmaystre/choix) implementing the new method as well as some others.
 This method converges the ratings for the training set in about 13 seconds.
 And can add the final game in 6.8 seconds.
 This makes the Plackett-Luce ratings practical in many more situations.

-Skill distribution
+Skill distribution {#skill-distribution}
 ==================

 An aspect of player skills that may not be immediately obvious is how the difference in skill from one player to the next varies through the rankings.
 The skill differences at the extremes, the very top and very bottom players, are fairly large.
 But much of the middle ranks are very close in skill.
 This can be seen looking at the prediction error differences for specific groups of players.
 Here using Trueskill with default settings trained on the full training subset above.
 Only predictions that involve at least one player in the group are used.